xiaoleiy/awesome/univocity-parsers-intro.md

 ![The uniVocity-parsers library](img/uniVocity-logo.png "uniVocity-parsers library")

 The project uniVocity-parsers was started by [uniVocity Software](http://www.univocity.com/) during the development of uniVocity, a commercial data integration API for Java.
-It mainly focus on flexibility, performance, and reliability in tabular representation data parsing.
+It focuses on flexibility, performance, and reliability for processing tabular representation of data.
-[Commercial supports](support@univocity.com) is also provided for building new parsers.
+[Commercial support](http://www.univocity.com/products/parsers-support) is also provided for building new parsers.

-The project is hosted at [Github](https://github.com/uniVocity/univocity-parsers) with 60 starts & 7 forks.
+The project is hosted at [Github](https://github.com/uniVocity/univocity-parsers) with 60 stars & 7 forks.
 Tremendous document and tutorial are provided at [here](http://www.univocity.com/pages/parsers-tutorial) and [here](http://www.univocity.com/pages/parsers-features).
 You can find more examples and news [here](http://www.univocity.com/blogs/news) also.